 SDG 8: Community energy not only caters to energy requirements of a community resident, but, such economic practices create an economic hotspot.
 It brings resilience and empowerment through business and job creation.
 Leading to developments that are sustainable and inclusive whilst allowing for productive employment and decent work for all.

 SDG 11: Such project have an overall positive impact on the community and its residents.
 It brings confidence in using renewable energy and using enough to fulfill their needs, hence reducing wastage.
-Moreover, it secures the residents from uncertain future energy prices and vulnerabilities of centralized power generation.
+Moreover, it secures the residents from uncertain future energy prices and vulnerabilities of centralised power generation.
 Further, helping communities to preserve their landscape, heritage and natural resources for next generations in a thriving future.

 A Thrivable Framework for community energy